Customizing the user’s session

 If a specific execution order is needed for the scripts in the xstartup.d/ directory, let the names of the scripts begin with numbers, where a script with a lower number will be executed before one with a higher number.
 For example 10setuphomedir will be executed before 20copyfiles.

-By default, the script /opt/thinlinc/etc/xstartup.d/20-tl-select-profile.sh will let the user choose among the possible profiles.
-See Configuring available profiles for documentation on how to setup profiles.
+By default, the script /opt/thinlinc/etc/xstartup.d/20-tl-select-profile.sh will let the user choose among the possible profiles, see ThinLinc profiles.
 If only one profile is available, it will be selected without asking the user.
 The environment variable TLPROFILE is set to the name of the selected profile.

 Worth noting is that the environment variable TLPROFILE is available when running the scripts in xstartup.d, for decisions based on what profile will be run.